A women possibly working from home engrossed in her thoughts.

 Share:

-When you're trying to qualify for a mortgage, there are many moving pieces lenders take into account including your credit score, how much debt you have, the regularity of your income and your savings.
-If any of these is out of whack, there's the potential that you have to work on it before you can be approved.
+When you're trying to qualify for a mortgage, lenders consider your credit score, how much debt you have, the regularity of your income and your savings, among other factors.
+If you don't meet the lender's requirements in one or more of these areas, you may have to work on them before you can be approved.

-However, there are times when life happens.
-Maybe you ran up some debt in college, but you’re working on it, and you have some savings.
+However, you may still be able to qualify for a Federal Housing Administration (FHA) loan with an uneven application.
+Let's say you ran up some debt in college, but you’re working on it, and you have some savings.
 Maybe you have credit history with a couple of dings, but you have plenty of income and steady employment.
-You may still be able to qualify for a Federal Housing Administration (FHA) loan.
-These are called FHA compensating factors, and we’ll discuss them in detail.
+These positives are called FHA compensating factors, and they could help you qualify for an FHA loan.

 What Is A Compensating Factor And When Are They Needed?